TricolorHen061/bwbdocs/docs/index.rst

 ########
 Welcome
 ########
 Welcome to the official documentation for Bad Word Blocker, an advanced filtering Discord bot.
-Here, you can learn how to use the it.
+Here, you can learn how to use it.

 .. toctree::